 No. It is the accepted version of your work, not the final published version, which must be open access in a repository to be eligible.
-You can choose to publish in a gold open access journal if that is the most appropriate publication for you, but it is not a requirement for post-2014 REF eligibility.
+You can choose to publish in a gold open access journal if that is the most appropriate publication for you, but it is not a requirement for REF 2021 eligibility.

 My paper has been accepted in an (author pays) gold open access journal, do I have to upload a copy of the accepted manuscript to Symplectic?

 No. HEFCE have amended the policy to state that where a gold version of the published paper is available, the accepted manuscript does not have to be deposited in a repository.
 You must still ensure that the date of acceptance and a link to the article (OA location) are entered in Symplectic for the relevant paper to ensure compliance.
 Please contact the Library’s open access team for help.

 However, if you are applying for APC funding from the funds held at Imperial (RCUK and COAF) then you will need to upload a copy of your accepted manuscript as part of your application.
 For more information see Applying for Funding.